ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Related Work

-Scenic 1.0 \cite{scenic} focuses on the spatial layouts of map objects and the actors but does not allow specifying the temporal actions of actors.
+Scenic 1.0 focuses on the spatial layouts of map objects and the actors but does not allow specifying the temporal actions of actors.
 Scenic 1.0 was extended to Scenic 2.0 to remedy this deficiency.
-Scenic 2.0 specifies the actions of actors locally in the sense that actions are specified separately for each actor.
-We give a simplified example to show this local viewpoint as follows.

-Paracosm \cite{paracosm} further abstracts the Python API interfaces of the simulator for users to support the temporal action of actors in a way similar to Scenic 2.0.
-In particular, it assumes a local viewpoint as Scenic 2.0.
+Scenic 2.0 specifies the actions locally in the sense that actions are specified separately for each actor. ``ego = Car with behavior EgoBehavior()'' is a simplified example to show this local viewpoint.
+Paracosm further abstracts the Python API interfaces of the simulator for users to support the action of actors in a way similar to Scenic 2.0.

-Unlike Scenic and Paracosm, GeoScenario \cite{GeoScenario} and OpenScenario can support cross-platform and cross-programming language.
-They focus on describing the scenario from a global viewpoint.
-To put it another way, they specify the scenario through the interaction sequence of actors.

-GeoScenario, based on XML, specifies the scenarios by describing the trajectories of actors by a sequence of nodes specified on the map, the triggers for starting the actors, as well as the expected speeds when reaching the nodes in the trajectories.
+Unlike Scenic and Paracosm, GeoScenario focuses on describing the scenario from a global viewpoint.
+Based on XML, GeoScenario specifies the scenarios by describing the trajectories of actors by a sequence of nodes specified on the map, the triggers for starting the actors, as well as the expected speeds when reaching the nodes.

-OpenScenario 1.0 \textsuperscript{\ref{openscenario1.0}} defines the storyboard to describe the temporal actions of actors and events to trigger the start or end condition of the scenario.
-Nevertheless, the XML-based scenario description language exhibits complex formats and poor readability.
-In view of this, OpenScenario 2.0\textsuperscript{\ref{openscenario2.0}} has recently been proposed as an extension of OpenScenario 1.0.

-OpenScenario 2.0 defines the position modifiers used to specify the interactions between actors and introduces the serial, parallel, and repeat operators to compose actors' actions.
-For instance, we use a lane change scenario to show interactions between actors.

-GeoScenario and OpenScenario simulate actions through positional changes, hindering the intuitive representation of behavioral interactions.
-To go one step, we propose the BTScenario to model the movement process of actors as concrete action sequences.